EdgarC97/Back-LinkUP/README.md

 - Containerized using Docker for easy deployment
 - Designed for horizontal scalability in cloud environments

+> [!NOTE]
-This backend API forms the foundation of Riwi LinKUp, enabling efficient matching of developers with client projects based on technical prowess, English proficiency, and soft skills.
-The system's architecture ensures that administrators can easily update and manage developer information, keeping the talent pool aligned with market demands and project objectives.
+> The system's architecture ensures that administrators can easily update and manage coder information, keeping the talent pool aligned with market demands and project objectives.

 ## System Requirements